AmericanAirlines/Flight-Engine/README.md

 ---

+# Retrieving Data
+Once your app is up and running (either locally or hosted somewhere like Heroku), make HTTP requests to retrieve the data documented below.

 ## Airport Information

 Each endpoint displays information related to the airport whose IATA (Airport Code) is provided with the request: